jhu-ip/cs220-f25/assign/hw3.md

 <div class='title'>Individual Assignment</div>
 <div class='content'> <br/>
 This is an individual
 assignment.
-This means you must NOT show your working code to another student, and should discuss with each other only the assignment requirements and expectations.
+This means you must not show your working code to another student, but may discuss with each other the assignment requirements and expectations.
 We strongly recommend utilizing office hours for help!
 You may collaborate with others and/or AI systems on *small* snippets of code, not your entire assignment.
 Remember to